lizrush/NaNoGenMo2015/DRAFT_blog.md

 * 1869 to 1870 (published in serial form) - An Old Fashioned Girl by Louisa May Alcott
 * 1872 - What Katy Did by Susan Coolidge

 Before I started work on generating my own novel based on these texts, I rolled up my sleeves and got to work on analyzing them.
-The algorithmia platform is already full of many text analysis algorithms, so instead of getting lost in learning natural language processing, it was as simple as choosing an algorithm, passing in my texts, and comparing the results.
+The algorithmia platform is already full of many text analysis algorithms, so instead of getting lost in learning natural language processing from scratch, it was as simple as choosing an algorithm, passing in my texts, and comparing the results.

+Haven't read any of the books?
+Don't worry!
+First algorithm I ran on the texts was [Summarizer](https://algorithmia.com/algorithms/nlp/Summarizer).
+This algorithm is pretty straightforward--input text, get back key sentences based on frequency of topics and terms.
+Read the summaries of [Set One](https://github.com/lizrush/NaNoGenMo2015/blob/master/results/set_one_summarizer_results.txt) and [Set Two](https://github.com/lizrush/NaNoGenMo2015/blob/master/results/set_two_summarizer_results.txt) if you need a literary refresher!

 Using the [AutoTag algorithm](https://algorithmia.com/algorithms/nlp/AutoTag), I set out to discover if there would be a difference in the topics we'd find between the two author demographics.
 The Autotag algorithm uses a variant of Latent Dirichlet allocation and returns a set of keywords that reprensent the topics in the text.
 I then took each of the topics returned  by the algorithm and classified them into various categories or themes to see if we could find some common threads.

-I found out that

-set one:
-female person: 16
-family person: 8
-home-related noun: 5
-slavery/race: 4
-people/names: average of 4.5 out of 8

-set two:
-female person: 28
-family person: 4
-home-related noun: 2
-slavery/race: 0
-people/names: average of 5.7 out of 8
+[insert graph img here]

+I had suspected that the second set of books would have more domestic related themes, but I was mostly unsurprised that there were no autotagged keywords about race or slavery in that set.
+Interestingly, specific names as keywords were fairly frequent in both sets, averaging 4.8 out of 8 topics for set one and 5.7 of the topics in set two.

 While this algorithm gives us some interesting insights into our texts, it can't tell us everything and sometimes it can even trick you.
 For example, I grew suspicious of Sowing & Reaping when the AutoTag algorithm returned that one of the topics was "romaine".
+I suspected that this book did not in fact focus on a type of lettuce as a main topic.
 Since I hadn't read this specific book, I looked it up--turned out to be the last name of a main character!

-Sentiment analysis
-behind_the_scenes.txt
-3
-from_the_darkness.txt
-1
-incidents.txt
-1
-iola_leroy_harper.txt
-1
-little_women.txt
-1
-minnies_sacrifice.txt
-1
-prophet_smoky_mountains.txt
-3
-ruth_hall.txt
-2
-rutledge.txt
-0
-sowing.txt
-1
-the_lamplighter.txt
-1
-trial_and_triumph.txt
-1
-uncle_toms_cabin.txt
-1
-what_katy_did.txt
-1
-woman_in_19th.txt
-1
+After running the AutoTag algorithm on my data sets, I decided it check out [Sentiment Analysis](https://algorithmia.com/algorithms/nlp/SentimentAnalysis).
+This algorithm uses text analysis, natural language processing, and computational linguistics to identify subjective information in text.
+It's also known as opinion mining.
+The algorithm I used returns a rating of Very Negative, Negative, Neutral, Positive or Very Positive.

+Here's the breakdown of sentiment by book:
+Set One:
+* Incidents in the Life of a Slave Girl: Negative
+* Trial and Triumph: Negative
+* From the Darkness Cometh the Light, or, Struggles for Freedom: Negative
+* Sowing and Reaping: Negative
+* Minnie's Sacrifice: Negative
+* Behind the Scenes: Positive
+* Iola Leroy, or Shadows Uplifted: Negative

+Set Two:
+* Woman in the Nineteenth Century: Negative
+* Uncle Tom's Cabin: Negative
+* The Lamplighter: Negative
+* Ruth Hall: A Domestic Tale of the Present Time: Neutral
+* Rutledge: Very Negative
+* Little Women: Negative
+* What Katy Did: Negative

+Unsurprisingly, 12 out of 14 of the books I analyzed were Negative or Very Negative.
+Rough times in the 19th century!